maheshbabugorantla/Fall_2017_Compilers/README_Step1.md

 // Valid Integer in C doesnot start with Zero and can be signed or unsigned (- | lambda)([1-9][0-9]*| 0) // here (- | lambda) => -? (in RegEx)

+// Regex for Comments
+[\/\/]

 ```

-Scanner is not responsible for making sure that the input tokens
+Scanner is not responsible for making sure that the input tokens are precise enough to be stored.
+Its main job is to just identify the patterns and classify a specific detected pattern into a specific token type

 ### ***How-to-submit-the-code***